notpoiu/stockrizz/README.md

 # Stockrizz

-This is a [Next.js](https://nextjs.org/) project that uses GPT-4o to analyse "rizz".
+This is a [Next.js](https://nextjs.org/) project that uses GPT-4o (my openai bill is so cooked) to analyse "rizz".

 ## Inspiration